-According to studies back pain can affect us at any age but those aged around 50 and over are the most likely to suffer with around 4.2 million working days being lost by those aged 50-64 alone.
+According to studies back pain can affect us at any age but those aged around 50 and over are the most likely to suffer with around 4.2 million working days being lost by those aged 50-64 years-old alone.

 These figures led to health experts warning that the increases in sedentary lifestyles are to blame, according to statistics the average Briton can spend can spend around 6.5 hours a day sat in front of a computer.